kachmashk/kachmashk/README.md

 # Hello there! 👋

-I'm Oskar and I'm the software engineer here at @callstack.
-Everyday working on becoming an expert in React-Native.
+I'm Oskar and I'm the software engineer here at [@callstack](https://www.callstack.com/).
+Working everyday on becoming an expert in React-Native.

 <br />